rana/ora/README.md

 database is locally installed or whether the Oracle instant client libraries are locally installed.

-The ora package has no external Go dependencies and is available on GitHub:
+The ora package has no external Go dependencies and is available on GitHub and gopkg.in:

-	go get github.com/rana/ora
+	go get gopkg.in/rana/ora.v3

 ##### Data Types #####